Hair bleach poisoning occurs when someone swallows hair bleach or splashes it on their skin or in their eyes.

 How well someone does depends on how severe the poisoning is and how quickly they receive treatment.
 The faster medical help is given, the better the chance for recovery.

 Extensive damage to the mouth, throat, and stomach is possible.
 The outcome depends on how much of this damage there is.
 Damage to the esophagus and stomach can continue to occur for several weeks after the product is swallowed.
 A hole can develop in these organs, and that can lead to bleeding and severe infection.
+Surgery may be needed to treat these and other complications.

 Hair lightener poisoning